All AI ethics is about human ethics. All AI religion is about human religion.

-This site offers links to my work, a minimalist archive of my online presence, and information for those wishing to retain me as a guest lecturer, public speaker, or consultant (in the videogame industry or perhaps in some new way).
+The tabs up above include links to my work (and a blog with some occasional thinking), a minimalist archive ofย my online presence, the aforementioned blog, and information for those wishing to retain me as a guest lecturer, public speaker, or consultant (in the videogame industry or perhaps in some new way).

 If you’re looking to follow my work, find access to my research articles, or keep connected in a professional network, you can find me on Academia.edu.
-I’m occasionally on Twitter and LinkedIn (but I accept friend invites there only after I know someone…so send an actual message on LinkedIn or email if you’re hoping to connect).
+I’m occasionally on Twitter and LinkedIn (but I accept friend invites on the latter only after I know someone…so send an actual message on LinkedIn or email if you’re hoping to connect).

 About